Srimad Bhagavad Gita, translated by Jagannatha Om Prakash (John of AllFaith)

 The Yoga of Liberation Through Renunciation

-18:1: Arjuna said: O Mighty-Armed one, I desire to know the truth about the different types of renunciation and the forsaking of the material world, O God of the senses, O Killer of the daitya Kesî [a class of demons].
+18:1: Arjuna said: O Krishna [Mighty-Armed One], I desire to know the truth about the different types of renunciation and the forsaking of the material world, O God of the senses, O Killer of the daitya Kesî [a class of demons].

-18:2: The Blessed One replied: The sages call the renunciation of desirable activities ‘sannyasa,’ and the forsaking of fruitive activities ‘tyaga’ [renunciation].
+18:2: Sri Krishna [the Blessed One] replied: The sages call the renunciation of desirable activities ‘sannyasa,’ and the forsaking of fruitive activities renunciation [tyaga].

 18:3: According to some pundits, all activities should be forsaken as contamination, whereas others say that acts such as sacrifice, charity, and austerity should never be abandoned.

-18:4: Hear My opinion about forsaking, O best of the Bharatas.
-O tiger among people, some say there are three kinds of forsaking.
+18:4: Hear My opinion about forsaking, Arjuna [best of the Bharatas].
+O tiger among men, some say there are three kinds of forsaking.

 18:5,6: Acts of sacrifice, charity, and austerity should never be forsaken.
 Sacrifices, charities, and austerities ought to be performed because they purify even the pundits.

-By forsaking all attachments to the fruitive results of these activities, they should be performed, O child of Partha.
+By forsaking all attachments to the fruitive results of these activities, they should be performed, Arjuna [Son of Partha].
 This is My decisive and supreme teaching.

 18:7: Renunciation of obligatory activities is not appropriate.
 Their renunciation is declared to be in the quality of ignorance.

-18:8: One who thus forsakes these bodily activities out of fear of suffering or because they are a hindrance, forsakes the fruitive results in the quality of passion and does not obtain success.
+18:8: One who thus forsakes these bodily activities out of fear of suffering or because they are a hindrance, forsakes the fruitive results in the quality of passion and does not achieve success.

-18:9: Those activities which ought to be performed, which are obligatory, O Arjuna, and which are performed, forsak-ing attachment to fruitive results, are considered being in the quality of goodness.
+18:9: Those activities that ought to be performed, which are obligatory, O Arjuna, and which are performed, forsaking attachment to the fruit of action, are considered to be in the quality of goodness.

 18:10: Pervaded by the quality of goodness, the intelligent never despise that which is inauspicious nor cleave to that which is auspicious, thus all doubts are destroyed.